BROJ

 A Feature Film About Genius, Displacement, and Identity

-1. n.
+1. noun.
 Number; a mathematical value; a figure used in a calculation.

-2. n.
+2. noun.
 A Statistic; one of 28,000 children (Deca Begalci) evacuated during the Greek Civil War.

 A Feature Film Written by Stefo Milankov